 Two men were receiving final instructions from the colonel, previous to venturing into the hostile country in front.
-"Sneak out about 200 yards," ordered the officer, "and lie low.
+"Sneak out about 200 yards," ordered the officer, "and lle low.
 If you see any signs of an attack, try to get back and warn us.
 If you can't get back, you must warn us somehow, and take your chances.
 No need to tell you to be careful.
 You hold the lives of many men in your hands.
 Good luck, boys."

-This sort of work is called Cossack outpost duty, and men detailed upon it.
-One of them fired at a white pariah dog.
-The shot caused the Filipinos to concentrate a series of volleys lasting thirty minutes in the direction of the outposts.
+This sort of work is called Cossack outpost duty, and men detailed upon it should not be men of family or nerves.
+A few nights previously two nervous men were detailed upon it.
+One of them fired at a white parlah dog.
+The shot caused the Filipinos to concentrate a series of volleys lasting thirty minutes in the direction of the outpost.
 The Americans awakened from a sound sleep and let go several unauthorized volleys.
 Consequently the two nervous men, being between two fires, were riddled with two kinds of ammunition.